starfederation/datastar/sdk/ts/README.md

 Implements `../README.md` and exposes a ServerSentEventGenerator class that can be used to send datastar events to the client.

+Deno is used for building the npm package.

+`deno run -A build.ts VERSION`

 ## NodeJS

 Code running on NodeJS should use the `./src/node/serverSentEventGenerator.ts` class.